privacyidea/privacyidea/doc/eventhandler/usernotification.rst

 .. index:: User Notification, Handler Modules

-The user notification handler module is used to send emails to the owner of a token.
+The user notification handler module is used to send emails token owners or administrators in case of any event.

-This module can be used to inform users, whenever the administrator manages any aspect of their tokens.

 Possible Actions
 ~~~~~~~~~~~~~~~~